spmallette/cassandra/doc/source/operating/metrics.rst

-connectedNativeClients         Gauge<Integer>                          Number of clients connected to this nodes native protocol server connections                    Gauge<List<Map<String, String>>         List of all connections and their state information connectedNativeClientsByUser   Gauge<Map<String, Int>                  Number of connnective native clients by username AuthFailure                    Meter                                   Number of authentication failures.
+connectedNativeClients         Gauge<Integer>                          Number of clients connected to this nodes native protocol server connections                    Gauge<List<Map<String, String>>         List of all connections and their state information connectedNativeClientsByUser   Gauge<Map<String, Int>                  Number of connnective native clients by username AuthFailure                    Meter                                   A meter of authentication failures.
-AuthSuccess                    Meter                                   Number of authentication successes. clientsByProtocolVersion       Guage<<List<<Map<String, String>>>      List of clients by the protocol version used.
+AuthSuccess                    Meter                                   A meter of authentication successes. clientsByProtocolVersion       Guage<<List<<Map<String, String>>>      List of clients by the protocol version used.
 PausedConnections              Guage<Integer>                          Number of paused connections.
-RequestDiscarded               Meter                                   Number of requests discarded.
+RequestDiscarded               Meter                                   A meter of requests discarded.
 ============================== ======================================= ===========